Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Leemu paused in cleaning his brushes.
 "Say that again?" he asked.

 "Already made the appointment!
-Now that Nofl’s done pullin’ my brain apart…" Gorku pant-grinned magnificently.
+Now that Nofl’s done pullin’ my brain apart..."
+Gorku pant-grinned magnificently.

 Leemu shuddered at that.
 He’d seen the procedure just once, and it was... how Gorku could cheerily watch his own brain get delicately peeled apart inside his own skull was...